prizmatoo/.github/README.md

-**JUnit results.** `make test` writes `reports/junit.xml` in every repo. `ci-node.yml` uploads it as the artifact `junit-<repo>-<sha>` (e.g. `junit-btwl-order-service-3f9c2a4…`), which is what the Xray import picks up. `ci-python.yml` uses the same name.
+**JUnit results.** `make test` writes `reports/junit.xml` in every repo. `ci-node.yml` uploads it as the artifact `junit-<repo>-<sha>` (e.g. `junit-btwl-order-service-3f9c2a4…`), which is what the Xray import picks up, and keeps it 30 days.
+The upload also runs when `make ci` fails, since the failing runs are the ones QA needs.
+If `make ci` passes but the file is missing, the job fails.
+`ci-python.yml` does the same.

 **Coverage floor.** After `make ci`, `scripts/coverage-floor.js` reads the coverage summary and fails the job when total line coverage is below the floor, printing the per-file summary (lowest